 - What did I learn from the patient and their family?

-- Overall Goal of Shadowing: To experience the life of a professional: the challenges faced in career and in daily life.
-It is important to ask yourself if this is the way you want to live day-to-day, and what you learned about what it really means to be a doctor, nurse, or other health professional.
+- Overall Goal of Shadowing: To experience the life of a professional: the challenges faced in career and in daily life, and what it really means to be a doctor, nurse, or other health professional.
+It is important to ask yourself if this is the way you want to live day-to-day.

 - Remember: everything you see and hear during shadowing is confidential!

-- Looking at potential graduate schools: If you are interested in medicine, public health, nursing, podiatry or any other health career, it is important to look at graduate schools and their requirements for entry and what they offer once you are there.
+- Looking at potential graduate schools: If you are interested in medicine, public health, nursing, podiatry, or any other health career, it is important to look at graduate schools and their requirements for entry and what they offer once you are there.
 Searching for the perfect graduate or professional school can be a daunting task, but an important part of the search is looking at the courses offered at the schools (Are they fun?
-Are they interesting?), and contacting the admissions departments to have them send you information and provide contact with current students or faculty you may work with.
+Are they interesting?), and contacting the admissions departments to have them send you information and provide contacts for current students or faculty you may work with.